DancunManyinsa/password-locker/README.md

 ## Author
-Dancun Manyinsa - Password-locker App project
+> Dancun Manyinsa - Password-locker - Console Application project

 ## Password-locker project
 Password-locker App project enables a user manage passwords and be able to generate new passwords.
 It also provides the option of putting in a password that the user wants to use for the new credential account.